trynova/website/pages/blog/garbage-collection-is-contrarian.md

 see it, thus increasing its lifetime.
 This code is therefore completely fine from a logical standpoint.
 But!
-If we do this in the Nova JavaScript engine of today, it does not compile: our handles are covariant on their lifetime parameter, equal to normal references, and using Rust references the above would look like this:
+If we do this in the Nova JavaScript engine of today, it does not compile: our handles are covariant on their lifetime parameter, just like normal references, and using Rust references the above would look like this:

 ```rust
 let local_handle: &'local T = &0;